-Estimating the Council's share of income from business rates for 2018/19 remains a challenge due to the ongoing uncertainty on the timing and level of appeals since the system for making appeals was revised in 2017.
-There remain a number of appeals outstanding against the 2010 rating list for which we can make an assessment but we have no detail at the time of budget setting regarding appeals against the 2017 rating list.
+Estimating the Council's share of income from business rates for 2019/20 remains a challenge due to the ongoing uncertainty on the timing and level of appeals since the system for making appeals was revised in 2017.
+There remain a number of appeals outstanding against the 2010 rating list for which we can make an assessment but we have limited detail at the time of budget setting regarding appeals against the 2017 rating list.

-To inform the estimate of funding available to support council spending in 2018/19, estimates have been made regarding the value of business rates that will be collected in both 2017/18 and 2018/19.
-These estimates are based on a range of assumptions around changes in business rates - new property assessments, changes to existing properties, appeals against rateable values etc - and also levels of collection.
+To inform the estimate of funding available to support council spending in 2019/20, estimates have been made regarding the value of business rates that will be collected in both 2018/19 and 2019/20.
+These estimates are based on a range of assumptions around changes in business rates - new property assessments, changes to existing properties, appeals against rateable values, applications for Retail Relief etc - and also levels of collection.

 Having reviewed these estimates, whilst I am content that they are reasonable and prudent based on information available at the time, I must advise Council that there continues to be volatility in business rates, particularly due to appeals and applications for rate reliefs.
-For this reason we continue to earmark reserve funding in addition to an element of the minimum working balance in support of business rates to provide a degree of contingency should income fall below projected levels.
+For this reason we continue to earmark an element of the minimum working balance in support of business rates to provide a degree of contingency should income fall below projected levels.
 This is important given the Council remains a member of the Lancashire Business Rates Pool and by virtue of this does not benefit from any safety net protection under the current scheme of business rates retention.

 For the current year, actual income from business rates will not be finalised until after the end of the financial year.
-We have established arrangements to monitor business rates income closely during the year so that the Council can take action as necessary to deal with any potential variation against the estimates used in setting the budget and these will continue to operate in 2018/19.
+We have established arrangements to monitor business rates income closely during the year so that the Council can take action as necessary to deal with any potential variation against the estimates used in setting the budget and these will continue to operate in 2019/20.